Quantum Logic Gate Synthesis as a Markov Decision Process: Preparation of single-qubit states

 \subsection{Reward Structure and Environment Dynamics}

-An obvious guess for a reward would be the fidelity between the target stated $|\psi\rangle$ and the prepared state $|\phi\rangle$, i,.e. $|\langle \phi | \psi\rangle|^2$.
+An obvious guess for a reward would be the fidelity $|\langle \phi | \psi\rangle|^2$ between the target state $|\psi\rangle$ and the prepared state $|\phi\rangle$.
 However, here we consider an even simpler reward structure of assigning $+1$ to the target state, and $0$ to all other states.
-This allows us to relate the length of optimal programs to the value function corresponding to the optimal policy, as we'll see below.
+This allows us to directly relate the length of optimal programs to the value function corresponding to the optimal policy, as we show below.

 To finish our specification of the MDP, we also estimate the environment dynamics $p(s^{\prime}, r | s, a)$.
 Since our reward structure specifies a unique reward $r$ to every state $s^{\prime} \in \mathcal{S}$, these conditional probabilities reduce to simply $p(s^{\prime} | s,a)$.
+The discretization of the Bloch sphere implies that the action of a quantum gate $a$ on a discrete state $s=(n,m)$ maps this state to other states $s'=(n',m')$ according to a transition probability distribution $p(s^{\prime} \vert s, a)$.
+This non-determinism of the effect of the actions occurrs because the discrete states are themselves composed of entire families of continuous quantum states, which are themselves mapped deterministically to other continuous quantum states.
+However, continuous states from the state discrete state region can land in different discrete final state regions.
 A simple way to estimate these probabilities is to uniformly sample points on the 2-sphere, determine which discrete state they land in, then perform each of the actions to determine the state resulting from this action.
-Although other means of estimating these probabilities also exist, we find that this simple method works quite well in practice for the particular problem of single-qubit state preparation.\\
+We sample uniformly across the Bloch sphere by sampling $u, v \sim \mathcal{U}[0,1]$, then setting $\theta = cos^{-1}\left(2u -1 \right)$ and $\phi = 2\pi v$.
+Although other means of estimating these probabilities exist, we find that this simple method works well in practice for the particular problem of single-qubit state preparation.